Audio/MIDI multitrack recording software

 MIDI Recording

-The Pro edition features a built-in MIDI merger that merges all data that's being received on any of the MIDI In Devices (up to four of them can be used, see devices).
+The Pro edition features a built-in MIDI merger that merges all data received from any of the MIDI In Devices (up to four can be used, see devices).
 Make sure your keyboards are using different channels in order to avoid problems.

-Note: If the MIDI file contains multiple streams ('tracks' in MIDI terms) all streams will be recording.
+Note: If the MIDI file contains multiple streams ("tracks" in MIDI terms), all streams will record.
 Using multiple streams is not recommended.

 Onscreen MIDI Keyboard

-The onscreen keyboard can be used to play MIDI instruments, it works just like a MIDI In Device.
-Not only does it offer a keyboard layout, but drum, chords, matrix, fourths and various string layouts as well.
+The onscreen keyboard can be used to play MIDI instruments.
+It works just like a MIDI In Device.
 It can be made visible using the button in the bottom-right corner of the main window.
+Not only does it offer a keyboard layout, but also drum, chords, matrix, fourths, and various string layouts.

 Keyboard